ORIGINALLY POSTED 10 MARCH, 2002

 Most sincere Christians celebrate the season of Easter not as a time to fawn over rabbits or eat candy, but as a serious time to remember the resurrection of Messiah Yeshua (Christ Jesus).
 They commemorate His death on Good Friday and His resurrection on Easter Sunday.
 Certainly, of all the events in our faith, the resurrection of our Lord is the most important.
 The Apostle Paul validly writes, “But if there is no resurrection of the dead, not even Messiah has been raised; and if Messiah has not been raised, then our preaching is vain, your faith also is vain” (1 Corinthians 15:13-14).
 However, when we consider the pre-Messianic and pre-Christian origins of “Easter,” we do need to reevaluate it.

 It comes as a shock to many Christians, but Messianic Believers do not celebrate Easter.
 We do not see this holiday mandated in Scripture as one of the Lord’s moedim or “appointed times.”
 We believe it to be a substitute holiday in place of what God has asked His people to do in the Spring.
-By celebrating Good Friday and Easter Sunday, we think that can communicate a view of Yeshua coming to die as a random man or a common criminal on the cross at Golgotha (Calvary), in a “generic” manner for the sins of humanity.
+By celebrating Good Friday and Easter Sunday, we think that it can communicate a view of Yeshua coming to die as a random man or a common criminal on the cross at Golgotha (Calvary), in a “generic” manner for the sins of humanity.
 He does not necessarily come as the Messiah of Israel, in fulfillment of our Heavenly Father’s appointed times.
 The common celebration of Easter today often downplays how Yeshua is the blameless Passover Lamb slain for our sin, and the unleavened, sinless Bread of Life who was scourged for our iniquities.

 There are certainly Christians today who criticize Messianics, without mercy, for not celebrating Easter.
 Yet as it has sadly been the case, many Messianics usually respond to these Christians without mercy as well.
 They accuse Christians of participating in pagan “fertility rites” or that they are worshipping the Babylonian goddess Ishtar or the sun god.
 Likewise, because Messiah Yeshua’s death, burial, and resurrection are not emphasized at many “Messianic” Passover seders, such Christians may feel that we have lost hold of this monumental event, and perhaps can rightfully say of some people that they treat Yeshua’s resurrection with disgust (cf. Hebrews 10:29).

 How are we as fair-minded Messianic Believers to handle Easter?
 How are we to be mature, Spirit-filled, Torah obedient Believers who follow the example of Yeshua the Messiah?
-At what time are we to appropriately remember what He did for us on the cross 2,000 years ago?
+At what time are we to appropriately remember what He did for us on the tree 2,000 years ago?
 Easter or Passover?

 What did God tell us to do in the Spring?